 Flew Kingfisher Red this time, and I was informed before that there would be no in-flight entertainment, no blankets or pillows, and no choice of cuisine.
 Well… the person telling me this was out of touch with reality coz I watched the Autocar show and a bit of ‘Luck by Chance’ on the in-flight telly.
 The food was pure veg and while I don’t have any problems with that at all, the upma was orange in colour… something I’ve never had before.
-Also got a crumpled croissant and a bowl of fruits… mostly loaded with papaya, not really my favourite! :-p
+Also got a crumpled croissant and a bowl of fruits, mostly loaded with papaya, not really my favourite! :-p

-Caperberry is a pretty good place, serves good food, the stewards are attentive without being obtrusive and overall, I’d say worth it!
+There was also dessert but after all this, but I was too stuffed to even think about it… and regretfully, let it pass.
+Caperberry Bangalore is a pretty good place, serves excellent food, the stewards are attentive without being obtrusive and overall, I’d say it is totally worth it!
 Do check it out.

 Caperberry Restaurant and Tapas Lounge

-48/1 Ground Floor, The Estate, No 121, Dickenson Road, Bangalore
+48/1 Ground Floor, The Estate, No 121,

 Tel: 080-2559 4567